Splits Rain Canceled Final - Sets Both Ends of Track Record

 the cheers from the fans.

-60 minute turn around time (the time it took the crew to get
+turn around time (the time it took the crew to get the car ready

-the car ready for the next round once it returned to their pit
+for the next round once it returned to their pit from the prior

-from the prior run) the HSMS met the call but there was no sign
+run) the HSMS met the call but there was no sign of their opponent,

-were not only racing on the track but also racing the immanent
+only racing on the track but also racing the immanent storm.

-storm.
-Haight and Steve Gibbs can be seen looking nervously at
+Haight and Steve Gibbs can be seen looking nervously at the staging

-like Gibbs was going to tell Bellemeur to suit up and make a
+was going to tell Bellemeur to suit up and make a single, the

 Girlfriend, Erin Adams